foxwallet/hc.foxwallet.com/docs/11-faq.md

 It represents the number of blocks confirmed for your transactions.
 With more block confirmation, it is harder for your transactions to be reversed.

 ### How to delete a wallet ?
 The user cannot delete the wallet if it's the only one in FoxWallet.
-If there are several ones, the user can delete one or more through “Me => Wallets” to the detailed wallet page and click the “trash bin” icon button in the upper right.
+If there are several ones, the user can delete one or more through “Me => Settings => Switch Wallet” to the detailed wallet page and click the “trash bin” icon button in the upper right.